milesburton/news-sentiment-reader/README.md

 This will:
 - 📦 Set up all required dependencies
 - 🤖 Start Ollama with the Mistral model
-- 🚀 Launch the sentiment analyzer
+- 🚀 Launch the sentiment analyser
 - 📊 Begin processing the latest news

 ## Configuration Options ⚙️

-Customize the behavior using environment variables:
+Customise the behaviour using environment variables:

 ```bash
 # Basic usage with custom RSS feed